Sharp decay estimates and numerical analysis for weakly coupled systems of two subdiffusion equations: Introduction and the main result

 In other words, the decay of the solution to \eqref{eq-couple} is dominated by the lowest order $\al_K$ of fractional derivatives in time.
 Moreover, it was asserted that the decay rate $t^{-\al_K}$ is sharp if the initial value $u_0^{(K)}$ of the $K$-th component does not vanish identically in $\Om$.
 However, the sharp decay estimate for \eqref{eq-couple} in the case of $u_0^{(K)}\equiv0$ in $\Om$ was not studied in the literature, which is a natural problem but still remains open.

 Keeping the above background in mind, in this paper we are interested in sharpening the decay estimate \eqref{eq-asymp0} under the aforementioned situation.
 As the first attempt, we restrict ourselves to the formulation \eqref{eq-gov} of two components.
 Since $v_0\equiv0$ in $\Om$, the time evolution of $v$ relies completely on the supply from $u$.
 Therefore, one can imagine that the higher order $\al$ may appear to influence the long-time behavior of the solution.
 To verify our conjecture, we perform numerical tests under various settings, including both cases of $\al<1$ and $\al=1$.
 As is reported in Section \ref{sec-test}, we observed a decay rate of $t^{-\al}$ for $\al<1$ as predicted.
-Surprisingly, we witnessed an unexpected decay pattern for $\al=1$ which seems never be discovered in literature.
-These observations motivate us to establish the following main result of this manuscript.
+Surprisingly, we witnessed an unexpected decay pattern for $\al=1$ which seems to be never discovered in the literature.
+These observations motivate us to establish the following main result of this manuscript. \begin{theorem} Let $v_0\equiv0$ in $\Om,$ $u_0\in L^2(\Om)$ and assumptions {\rm\eqref{eq-assume1}--\eqref{eq-assume2}} be satisfied.
+Let $C_\Om>0$ be the optimal constant in the Poincar\'e inequality depending only on $\Om,$ i.e.,